Spring camps are offered April 1-5. Summer camps run from June 17 through Aug. 23.

 Junior Zoo Keeper, where future animal stewards learn about all types of mammals, reptiles, birds and bugs; build habitats, prepare diets and meet live animal friends.

-Stem Challenge with LEGO, applies real-world concepts in physics, engineering and architecture to create engineer-designed projects such as snowmobiles, towers, catapults and battle tracks.
+Stem with LEGO, applies real-world concepts in physics, engineering and architecture to create engineer-designed projects such as trains, helicopters and treehouses.

 Monster Mash Mania, where campers travel to the depths of the ocean and the outer limits of space to meet enormous sea monsters, massive land creatures and silly alien friends.